 - In a microwave-safe bowl or Pyrex measuring cup, heat the peanut butter for 30 seconds or until it is soft and warm.
 Add the vanilla to the peanut butter.

 - Combine the sugar, corn syrup and 2 tablespoons of water in a large saucepan.
-Cook over medium high heat until a candy thermometer reads 275F.
-Lower heat to slightly, add butter and and peanuts and stir constantly over medium until candy thermometer reads 300 degrees.
+Cook over high heat until a candy thermometer reads 275F.
+Lower heat slightly, add butter and and peanuts and stir constantly over medium until candy thermometer reads 300 degrees.